-You should allow plenty of growing room for this plant and space them about 8 to 12 inches apart.
-Individual plants should be planted at the same depth as their current container and it is helpful to add a little fertilizer or compost to the bottom of planting hole, watering generously afterward.
+You should allow plenty of growing room for these plants, and space them about 8 to 12 inches (20-30 cm.) apart.
+Individual plants should be planted at the same depth as their current container, and it is helpful to add a little fertilizer or compost to the bottom of planting hole, watering generously afterward.

 Additionally, lady’s mantle can be sown outdoors after all danger of frost has passed.
 They may require cold stratification in order to germinate more easily.
 The seeds should be just barely covered with soil and well watered.
 If desired, you can also start them indoors four to six weeks prior to planting out.
 It takes about three to four weeks for them to germinate.